AdamMoses-GitHub/MMM-ImageSlideshow/README.md

 # Module: Image Slideshow
-The `MMM-ImageSlideshow` module is designed to, without any API keys, show movies that are ranking at the box office, opening this week, or coming soon.
-For each movies the Rotten Tomato meter score is shown (if available) as well as release date or box office gross.
+The `MMM-ImageSlideshow` module is designed to display images, one at a time on a fixed interval, from one or many directories.
+These images can be shown in order or at random, one directory at a time or all at time.
+The image heights and widths can be fixed, and the images can be made to be shown in grayscale.

 ## Dependencies / Requirements